NFTLootBox (LOOT) Price Reaches $40.50 on Major Exchanges

-NFTLootBox (LOOT) traded up 3% against the dollar during the one day period ending at 19:00 PM E.T. on May 30th.
-In the last seven days, NFTLootBox has traded 17.7% higher against the dollar.
+NFTLootBox (LOOT) traded up 3% against the U.S. dollar during the one day period ending at 7:00 AM E.T. on June 4th.
+In the last week, NFTLootBox has traded 17.7% higher against the U.S. dollar.
 NFTLootBox has a total market capitalization of $915,318.90 and approximately $40,030.00 worth of NFTLootBox was traded on exchanges in the last day.
-One NFTLootBox coin can currently be bought for about $40.50 or 0.00106784 BTC on popular exchanges.
+One NFTLootBox coin can now be bought for approximately $40.50 or 0.00106784 BTC on major cryptocurrency exchanges.

 Here is how other cryptocurrencies have performed in the last day: